jeremy-lunarg/Vulkan-Tools/BUILD.md

 these modules without support for one of the display servers, the appropriate CMake option of the form `BUILD_WSI_xxx_SUPPORT` can be set to `OFF`.

-Note vulkaninfo currently only supports Xcb and Xlib WSI display servers.
+Note Vulkan Info currently only supports Xcb and Xlib WSI display servers.
 See the CMakeLists.txt file in `Vulkan-Tools/vulkaninfo` for more info.

-You can select which WSI subsystem is used to execute the cube applications using a CMake option called DEMOS_WSI_SELECTION.
+You can select which WSI subsystem is used to execute the Vulkan Cube application using a CMake option called DEMOS_WSI_SELECTION.
 Supported options are XCB (default), XLIB, and WAYLAND.
 Note that you must build using the corresponding BUILD_WSI_*_SUPPORT enabled at the base repository level.
-For instance, creating a build that will use Xlib when running the cube demos, your CMake command line might look like:
+For instance, creating a build that will use Xlib when running the Vulkan Cube demo, your CMake command line might look like:

     cmake -DCMAKE_BUILD_TYPE=Debug -DDEMOS_WSI_SELECTION=XLIB ..